 The Financial Times is the world’s leading business daily and gets a lot of attention in the big business world.
 It espouses small government, low taxes, free markets etc. Call it neoliberalism.
 Last month, in the editorial, the paper published this extraordinary paragraph:

 “Radical reforms – reversing the prevailing policy direction of the last four decades – will need to be put on the table.
 Governments will have to accept a more active role in the economy.
 They must see public services as investments rather than liabilities, and look for ways to make labour markets less insecure.
 Redistribution will again be on the agenda; the privileges of the elderly and wealthy in question.
 Policies until recently considered eccentric, such as basic income and wealth taxes, will have to be in the mix.”

 I’m not holding my breath for radical reform promoted by the people who read the Financial Times, but stranger things have happened these past few years.

 After World War 2, few countries were promoting free wheeling capitalism, lest they be seen as supporting fascism.
 For decades after, socialist leaning ideologies were embraced.
-Then the 70’s and 80’s ushered in a global policy transformation with Reagan and Thatcher adopting the once radical ideas of neoliberalism, which has essentially continued to this day.
-But has been on the wave for several years now.
+Then the 70’s and 80’s ushered in a global policy transformation with Reagan and Thatcher adopting the once radical ideas of neoliberalism, which have essentially continued to this day.
+But for several years now things have been changing.